 “Anything to do with horses . . . dried manure, saddle leather, wet saddle blankets, even the smell of hay and sweet feed.” —Kerry

 It’s sunset.
 The last rays of light are slowly fading into the horizon.
 You go over to the fire pit and begin to strategically place dry leaves and small twigs into a tepee shape.
 You light a match, and watch the leaves smolder.
-And then it reaches you: the first bit of smoke from a campfire you created all by yourself.
+And then it reaches you: the first bit of smoke from a campfire you created with your own two hands.
 You suddenly feel more manly.
 But the smells don’t stop there.
 Throw in some maple, pine, or pinion logs and you up the manly smell quotient a few marks.

 And the campfire smell stays with you when you go home.
-It gets in your clothes and in your hair, and you never really notice it until you walk into a clean house.
-The contrast between your smokey smelling self and your antiseptic home gives you one last chance to revel in the manly scent of a campfire, before it gets washed down the shower drain.
+It gets in your clothes and in your hair, though you don’t really notice it until you walk into a clean house.
+The contrast between your smoky smelling self and your antiseptic home gives you one last chance to revel in the manly scent of a campfire, before it gets washed down the shower drain.

 “The smell of a change room after a game . . .
 Sweat, grass, blood, and deep heat, and after the showers, various types of stinkpretty.
 Just the smell of a change room almost has the power to impregnate any females passing by.” —Ben